ahmedssabir/GenderScore/README.md

 gender score w: 0.3182200321892468
 ```

-## Gender Score for non-visual task: gender bias in twitter
+## Gender Score for Non-Visual Task: Gender Bias in Twitter
 In this section, we apply our proposed Gender Score to a subset of the Twitter user gender classification dataset.
 We use a BERT based keyword extractor  to extract the biased context from the sentence (_e.g._ travel-man, woman-family), and we then employ  the cloze probability to extract the probability of the context.
 We observe  that there are some keywords that have a strong  bias: women are associated with keywords such as _novel_, _beauty_, and _hometown_.
 Meanwhile, men are  more frequently related to words such as _gaming_, _coffee_, and _inspiration_.

 First we extract the context from each sentence with associate probability (_i.e._ tweet).
 We use [KeyBERT](https://github.com/MaartenGr/KeyBERT).